Included in this guide:

 The best wood-burning stoves offer a very effective alternative to more traditional gas canister and liquid-fuel camping stove models.
-They are typically simpler in design, with just a few pieces to assemble, so there’s less to go wrong.
-You can cook meals at the campsite without worrying about running out of fuel, or a suffering a feast-ruining glitch with a stove rendered inoperable because of a broken fuel pump or lost gasket.
+They are typically more straightforward in design, often with just a few pieces to assemble, so there’s less to go wrong.
+Few things are more infuriating than a broken connection on your camping stove that means you can't access your fuel.
+Better still, with a wood-burning stove you don't need to stress about running out fo gas.

 Patagonia Untethered wood-burning stove

 RRP: $99 (US) / £90 (UK) | Weight: 9.2oz /261g | Height (packed): 4.2in/10.5cm | Materials: Stainless steel | Extras: Stuff Sack

 Yvon Chouinard, Patagonia’s founder, asked his team to create a simple, minimalist wood-burning stove.
 They responded with the Untethered: a three-piece stove that meets Patagonia’s self-imposed design instructions to ‘go simple and go deep’.

 Untethered from gas canisters or liquid-fuel requirements, the stove functions efficiently with small pieces of wood, sticks and biomass.
 In terms of performance, it boils 1 liter of water in an average of 16 minutes.

 Intuitive assembly is as simple as stacking together three components: a base with a raised wire grate for the fuel, a cone to contain the flames and a cap that holds a pot in place securely.
 Constructed of stainless steel, heat will discolor the metal over time and add a patina that inspires storytelling.
 It is a little tricky to keep the stove fuelled while cooking, as the space between the pot and the stove to wedge more pieces of wood into.
 This is a simple system, with no bells and whistles or features for doing things like simmering, but this will suit some people perfectly.